Board Members and Secretary General

 Adam Jacobi Moller, EMAlumni President

 Adam graduated in 2007 from the EMA.
 He has since worked for the UN Refugee Agency in Afghanistan, Sudan, Former Yugoslav Republic of Macedonia and Switzerland, for the Danish Refugee Council in Denmark the EU in Georgia and currently for UNICEF in Denmark again.
 He roamed the globe as an independent traveler for a few years, where he worked with development journalism, in particular in writing, photography and documentary film.
 The two latter earned him awards.

-Jean-Marie Rogue, Board Member
+Jean-Marie Rogue, Treasurer